Cache-Aided Interference Management in Partially Connected Linear Networks: Basic Achievable Scheme for Small Transmitter Cache Size

+\begin{example} ($6\times4$ network with connectivity $L=3$ when $(\mu_T=\frac{1}{3},\mu_R=\frac{1}{3})$) By the CC strategy, each receiver already caches 3 subfiles of its requested file, and desires the rest 6 subfiles.
+We list these subfiles in Table \ref{table linear alignment delivery}.

-To make the problem more tractable, we transform the channel into an \emph{expanded} partially connected linear IN by introducing virtual receivers.
-Generate virtual receivers indexed by $\{-2,-1,4,5\}$ as shown in Fig. \ref{Fig delivery}, where receivers $\{-2,4\}$ cache the same subfiles as in receiver 1, receivers $\{-1,5\}$ cache the same subfiles as in receiver 2.
-Note that each virtual receiver does not send any content request.
-In such expanded network, each subfile desired by one actual receiver is always cached in one (virtual) receiver that connects to the same transmitter as this actual receiver.
+We expand the network by introducing 4 virtual receivers $\{-2,-1,4,5\}$ as shown in Fig. \ref{Fig delivery}, so that each transmitter is connected to $L=3$ consecutive receivers.
+These virtual receivers have local caches and follow the same CC strategy as actual receivers.
+Specifically, receiver $-2$ and $4$ cache the same subfiles as in receiver $1$, since $-2\equiv 4\equiv1\pmod 3$, receiver $-1$ and $5$ cache the same subfiles as in receiver $2$, since $-1\equiv5\equiv2\pmod 3$.
+Note that these virtual receivers do not actually send any content request.
+But for notation convenience, we let each virtual receiver $i$, for $i\in\{-2, 1, 4, 5\}$, send a request to a virtual file $W_{i}$, with all-zero elements.
+By such network expansion, each subfile desired by an actual receiver is always cached in one (virtual) receiver that connects to the same transmitter as this actual receiver.
 Coded multicasting gain via XOR combining can thus be exploited among these two receivers.
-In specific, according to Table \ref{table deliver}, each transmitter can generate coded messages as follows:
+Specifically, transmitter $j$, for $j\in [0:5]$, can generate coded messages

-Here, we use $W_{t_j}^{\{i_1,i_2\}}$ to denote the coded message sent by transmitter $j$ and needed by receivers $\{i_1,i_2\}$ (if the receiver is a virtual one, it does not really need to decode the coded message.)
-The coded message flow is shown in Fig.~\ref{Fig delivery}.
-Note that transmitter 0 and 5 only have two coded messages to send, because the virtual receiver groups $\{-2,-1\}$ and $\{4,5\}$ do not request any files.
+where $\hat{j}=j\bmod L$, $\hat{i}_1=i_1\bmod L$, and $\hat{i}_2=i_2\bmod L$.
+Here, we use $W_{\textrm{Tx}_j}^{\{i_1,i_2\}}$ to denote the coded message sent by transmitter $j$ and needed by receiver group $\{i_1,i_2\}$ (if the receiver is a virtual one, it does not really need to decode the coded message.)
+Fig.~\ref{Fig delivery} shows the flow of all coded messages in this example.
+Note that transmitter 0 and 5 only have two coded messages to send, because the virtual receiver groups $\{-2,-1\}$ and $\{4,5\}$ do not request any actual files.